Open this photo in gallery:

 “An abrupt repricing or deterioration in economic fundamentals could cause asset managers to face significant losses, a sudden increase in liquidity needs and forced asset sales to reduce leverage,” the FSR said.

-The bank outlined one severe scenario where an economic shock caused by high global oil prices due to the war in the Middle East combines with a sharp sell-off in equity markets.
+The bank outlined one severe scenario in which an economic shock caused by sustained high global oil prices tied to the war in the Middle East combines with a sharp sell-off in equity markets.

-In that situation, according to bank modelling, gross domestic product would fall 1 per cent, unemployment would hit 10 per cent and home prices would fall by 25 per cent.
+In that situation, gross domestic product could fall 1 per cent, unemployment could hit 10 per cent and home prices could fall by 25 per cent, according to bank modelling.

-Another vulnerability is growing in the bond market, where the higher issuance of government debt to fund large deficits is being purchased by hedge funds that use large amounts of money borrowed in short-term funding markets.
+Another vulnerability is growing in the bond market.
+Governments, including in Canada, are issuing larger amounts of debt to fund large deficits.
+Much of this is being bought by hedge funds that fund their purchases using large amounts of money borrowed in short-term funding markets, known as repo markets.

-While the hedge fund involvement in government bond markets can provide important benefits, helping lower borrowing costs and provide liquidity for trading, it can also increase volatility if markets become stressed.
+Increased hedge fund involvement in bond markets can have positive effects, such as lowering borrowing costs and increasing liquidity for trading.
+However, it can also amplify volatility in moments of market stress.

-The bank has highlighted this growing risk multiple times in recent years.
+The bank has highlighted this risk multiple times in recent years.

-Looking beyond the mechanics of the financial system itself, the biggest risks ultimately stem from things that could happen in the real economy, the bank said.
+Looking beyond the mechanics of the financial system, the biggest risks ultimately stem from things that could happen in the real economy.

 If the talks to renew the United States-Mexico-Canada trade agreement break down and the U.S. slaps more tariffs on Canada, that could have major impacts on Canadian businesses and their workers.

-Likewise, the ongoing war in the Middle East could push oil prices up further, forcing the bank to raise interest rates and increasing the likelihood of a recession.
+Likewise, the continuing war in the Middle East could push oil prices up further, forcing the bank to raise interest rates and increasing the likelihood of a recession.

 “The main concern for both households and businesses is a geopolitical or economic shock that leads to a deep recession and a sharp rise in unemployment,” Mr. Gravelle said.